HackusatePvP/hcr-core/README.md

 This core is designed and made by me.
 Any utils or public code will be credited in the [changelog](https://github.com/HackusatePvP/hcr-core/blob/main/CHANGELOG.md)
 This is not a fork of any kind and any similarities between this and another core are just coincidental.

-## 2023.01.a7
+## 2023.02.a8
 This is not a finished product **THERE WILL BE BUGS** this is a project that I work on my free time.
 Updates may not be frequent and maybe far in between.
-A7 brought many new features, and many bug fixes.
 To keep updated with the project changes please check out the [changelog](https://github.com/HackusatePvP/hcr-core/blob/main/CHANGELOG.md).

 **WARNING**
 This version of the core removed support for Cove and added support for [Yuni](https://github.com/HackusatePvP/Yuni).
 Yuni's public version is not currently updated.
 The only other support is for [Aqua](https://builtbybit.com/resources/aquacore-core-manager-for-your-server.11118/).